ankurhanda/sunrgbd-meta-data/README.md

 This alleviates the burden of having to install MATLAB (that requires a license) on your computer and parsing the .mat files in the SUN RGB-D dataset.

+## How do I compute the DHA features?

+- Download the SUN RGB-D dataset and make sure your paths are set properly.
+- Run the computeDHA_SUNRGBD.m file in Octave (octave --no-gui) and it should return you the DHA features saved .bin file (if you wish to save in another format you could easily modify the code).

 ##More meta data

 - Camera rotation matrices are provided in **sunrgbd_train_T_fileNames.txt**, to allow for mapping the floor normal vector to gravity vector to obtain height from ground plane.